Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 The CryptO'pinion?

-I must say Image Runner worked rather well and I enjoyed a good success rate on the whole.
+I must say Image Runner worked rather well and I enjoyed a good success rate.
 This program is a Godsend for us without a Gotek or CosmosEx and has certainly allowed me to enjoy Menu disks again!
 However, please remember that this is software so YMMV.
-Nobody can deny that this is genius so enjoy!!
+But nobody can deny that this program is genius!!

-I think you will all appreciate this program as the results are often positive.
-I love it and hope Peter continues working on this.
+I shudder at cutting the case to fit a Gotek device so I think many will appreciate this program; the results are often positive.
+I love it and hope Peter continues working on this to improve compatibility.
 Okay, there are two downloads on his website for IMGRF2X (which includes an easy-to-use option).
-Watch the video!!
+Just watch the video!!

-Let me know in the comments below what you think and what worked.
+Let me know in the comments what you think and what worked for you.
 Above all, enjoy yourself :)

 Wednesday, July 19, 2017